Simple Goodness Sisters’ Syrups:

 The property consists of ten acres.
 Five of the acres house and feed the various farm animals that call the farm home including cows, goats, pigs and occasionally a few chickens.
 The garden acres are devoted to growing specialty herbs and edible flowers that are used in the Simple Goodness Sisters syrups.
 The farm uses sustainable practices including using plastic mulch rather than chemicals in the fields.

 The farm is in every way a family farm.
 Venise and Ross live in the 100 year old farmhouse on the farm where they raise their two young children.
 They also host a variety of family and community events throughout the year so that others may also enjoy the simple goodness of farm life.
 Join the Country Club to hear about events!

 Belinda is the owner of the Happy Camper Cocktail Company, and co-founder of Simple Goodness Sisters.
-She left the world of technical recruiting in 2016 after the birth of her first son, and created the Happy Camper Cocktail Company concept and first mobile bar with her husband’s support and craftsman skills in 2016.
-With a goal of disrupting the mobile bar service industry by crafting authentic cocktails and celebrations, the company has since won accolades, top clients, and national press.
-She recently launched Simple Goodness Syrups with her sister, farmer Venise Cunningham, to meet demand demonstrated by event clients to re-create garden to glass cocktails at home, simply.
+She left the world of technical recruiting in 2016 after the birth of her first son, and created the Happy Camper Cocktail Company’s first mobile bar with her husband’s support and craftsman skills in 2016.
+With a goal of disrupting the mobile bar service industry by crafting authentic cocktails and celebrations, the company has since won accolades, high profile clients, and national press.
+She launched Simple Goodness Syrups with her sister, farmer Venise Cunningham, to meet demand demonstrated by event clients to re-create garden to glass cocktails at home, simply.
 With duties spanning from cocktail creation and testing, to event production and marketing, Belinda is a busy and well hydrated individual.
 Follow her on Instagram @happycampercocktail

 Or maybe it started well before that, because the apple didn’t fall from from the tree…